ashutoshanshu07/KPMG/README.md

 SOLUTION

 I have created 3-tier application in Azure using Terraform.
 Three modules are created for each tier.
+We can seperate resource based on time but for time being I have kept all in one tf files.

 3 Tier Architecture Diagram